Sharpe's Escape: Part Three: The Lines of Torres Vedras

 Marshal Masséna and his army march south from Coimbra, but are stopped by the immense Lines of Torres Vedras, two lines of fortifications constructed by Wellington.
 The fortifications appear impregnable, but Masséna, knowing that his army has no supplies for a long retreat, orders a probe into what appears to be an unfortified valley.

 The valley is defended by the South Essex and a Portuguese unit.
 Meanwhile, Lawford has posted the South Essex's Light Company as a picquet to give Slingsby another opportunity to distinguish himself.
 Instead, Slingsby disobeys Lawford's order to remain sober and is completely drunk when the French attack, forcing his junior lieutenant to take command.
-Ferreira and Ferragus arrive, claiming to have important information for Wellington, and Ferreira orders the lieutenant to accept a French demand for surrender, so that he and Ferragus can slip away.
+Ferreira and Ferragus arrive, claiming to have important information for Wellington, and Ferreira orders the lieutenant to accept a French surrender offer, so that he and Ferragus can slip away.
 However, Sharpe and his party show up.
 They quickly subdue Ferreira and Ferragus, and Sharpe takes charge.
 The French attack, and in the confusion Ferragus breaks free and attacks Sharpe.
 During the fight, Sharpe backs Ferragus up against a window, where he is killed by French musket fire from outside.

-Under Sharpe's leadership, the Light Company successfully drives off the French, then employs a ruse thought up by Sharpe to drive off a second French force that was threatening to defeat the South Essex, brought up by Lawford to try to rescue the Light Company.
+Under Sharpe's leadership, the Light Company successfully drives off the French, then employs a ruse thought up by Sharpe to drive off a second French force that is threatening the South Essex, brought up by Lawford to try to rescue the Light Company.
 Sharpe orders Ferreira be sent to Wellington, then asks Lawford if he should resume his duties as quartermaster.
-Lawford, having seen Slingsby's drunkenness and incompetence firsthand, irritably tells Sharpe to stop being "tedious."
+Lawford, having had enough of Slingsby's drunkenness and incompetence, irritably tells Sharpe to stop being "tedious."